Everett Public Library: History

 The town of Everett was incorporated in 1893, but its initial growth was quickly halted by the financial crisis that year.
-The Everett Public Library was created on June 10, 1894 by the Everett Woman's Book Club.
+The Everett Public Library was created on June 10, 1894, by the Everett Woman's Book Club.
 On that day a group of local women met in the home of Mary Lincoln Brown to form the Book Club that would have as its aim the "improvement of the mind through the study of literature", but more specifically, the establishment of a public library.
 Interest in forming a library partly came about due to the lack of reading material for patients at Everett General Hospital, which was noticed by some of the club's members that were involved with the hospital's establishment.

 The initial collection of 1,000 books was donated by members of women's clubs across the country.
 Gathering books and petitioning City Council when funds were scarce, the Everett Woman's Book Club set up a temporary library in the home of a member, with the city offering them three rooms in City Hall in 1898; service began on April 21 of that year.
 The Club continued to work for permanent quarters, next moving to a small building, and in 1905 the Everett Public Library became a Carnegie library after it received a $25,000 Carnegie grant to design an official library for the city of Everett.

 Everett started the first bookmobile service in Washington state, and the second in the West in 1924.
 Nicknamed Pegasus, the Model T Ford remained in service until 1950.
 In 1992 the library re-acquired the vehicle, and began restoring it to as close to its original condition as possible.
 Pegasus briefly participated in Fourth of July parades and other community events, and was able to lay claim to being the world's oldest extant bookmobile; it currently resides in City storage.
-Bookmobile services continued utilizing a range of different vehicles until 2014, when the library had to eliminate its outreach department due to budget cuts.
+Bookmobile services continued using a range of different vehicles until 2014, when the library had to eliminate its outreach department due to budget cuts.